code-dot-org/analytics-infrastructure/README.md

 To create the initial security resources, or update them with changes, have the Infrastructure Team execute the "[deploy-security.sh](deploy-security.sh)" script which will deploy the "[security.cloudformation.yml](security.cloudformation.yml)" Cloudformation Template.

+Once deployed, manually create an access token for the created user and paste the values into the following [GitHub Actions Secrets](https://github.com/code-dot-org/analytics-infrastructure/settings/secrets/actions) for this repository.

+- `DEPLOY_AWS_ACCESS_KEY_ID`
+- `DEPLOY_AWS_SECRET_ACCESS_KEY`

+These will ensure that the deployment actions can authenticate with AWS to execute Cloudformation deployments.

 ## Verification

 Upon creation of a Pull Request, and upon any subsequent commit to that Pull Request Branche, several verification steps will be performed.
 These are executed as GitHub Actions defined in the "[.github/workflows](.github/workflows)" directory.
 The following verifications occur: